harish7387/RFID-Based-Door-Lock-System/README.md

-# RFID-Based-Door-Lock-System
+# RFID + Keypad Based Security System

-🚪🔑 A simple RFID-based access control system that uses RFID tags to grant or deny access.
-Designed for smart security applications like doors, labs, and restricted areas.
+🔒 A dual authentication access control system using RFID tags and a keypad.
+Both RFID card and password entry are required for secure access.
+Ideal for labs, lockers, offices, and restricted zones.

 # ✨ Features

-Reads RFID tags using an RFID reader module (e.g., RC522).

-Authenticates users based on pre-registered IDs.

-Grants or denies access with visual (LED) & audio (buzzer) alerts.

-Can be extended to log data or control electronic locks.
+RFID-based user identification.

+Keypad for password entry (extra security).

+Dual authentication (RFID + PIN).

+Visual indicators with LEDs and buzzer alerts.

+Extendable for door locks, relays, or logging.

 # 🛠️ Components Used